shitcoinswap/.github/profile/README.md

 We are building [Shitcoin Swap](https://www.shitcoinswap.com), an open-source alternative to Coinbase, Kraken, etc.

-Shitcoin Society is not yet officially incorporated.
-[Reach out](mailto:hello@buhrmi.de) if you're interested in joining the board as an early investor or founding member.
+Shitcoin Society is not officially incorporated.
+But feel free to [reach out](mailto:hello@buhrmi.de) if you're interested in becoming a shareholder in this venture.